John Jay High School (Hopewell Junction, New York): History

 John Jay was built in 1968 and opened in September 1969 to accommodate the growth of the Wappingers School District.
 Prior to its construction, Roy C. Ketcham High School was the district's only high school, 8 miles away in Wappingers Falls.
 The 1973 graduating class was the first class to have completed four full years at John Jay HS.
-John Jay's principal is David Kedzielawa.

 In 2002, a new biology and chemistry wing was opened for these laboratory courses.
 In 2009, a new math wing opened on the first floor.

+As part of a district-wide capital improvement project approved in 2025, construction began in the summer of 2026 for an artificial turf field for soccer and softball, and a press box.

+Since 2018, John Jay's principal has been David Kedzielawa.

+Nearby businesses

-The school was geographically surrounded by IBM Microelectronics before its closure, while today the former campuses house iPark and an Amazon distribution warehouse.
+The school was geographically surrounded by IBM Microelectronics before the closure of its East Campus, which was replaced by an Amazon distribution warehouse that opened 2022 and a Stellantis distribution warehouse that opened in 2025.
+IBM's former West campus is now iPark which hosts a variety of business along with a small IBM presence, including an unopened Frito-Lay fulfillment center.

 The presence of IBM in the area helped to fund engineering programs at the school.
 John Jay offers many classes focused on engineering, with some classes utilizing college-level computer programs and mathematics.
 Some of the classes are eligible for college credit through the Rochester Institute of Technology.

-Academics

-John Jay's percentage of students going on to two- and four-year colleges has been around 90 percent in recent years.